gravtrade/gravtrade.github.io/_posts/2016-09-18-pepperstone-bonus.md

 ## Breaking down Forex bonus

-Trading bonus is the amount of money that you get from you trading broker or external party (in this case GravTrade as an IB) after you comply certain of requirements.
+Trading bonus is the amount of money that you get from your [forex broker](http://www.gravtrade.com/category/review "Forex Broker") or external party (in this case GravTrade as an IB) after you comply certain of requirements.
 The money came from trading commission that you pay to broker every time you open and closed your trade calculated in "Round Trip".
 By getting bonus from GravTrade, you could earn maximum USD4000 each month.

 ## Reduce your trading cost